nickofthyme/pull-request-protector-buildkite-plugin/README.md

 - **Collaborator** - The user must be a collaborator of the base repo.
 - **Verified Commit** - The commit that triggered the build must be [verified](https://docs.github.com/en/authentication/managing-commit-signature-verification/displaying-verification-statuses-for-all-of-your-commits).

 This plugin works by defining a command step prior to your buildkite pipeline, be it dynamic or not, that conditionally creates a block step before your pipeline.
 This block step much be approved by a buildkite user before continuing to run the pipeline.
-The block step **MUST** be defiend in the buildkite step editing UI to serve as a protected source, defining this plugin in your `.buildkite/` directory will defeat the purpose as it could simply be removed.
+The protector/user check step **MUST** be defiend in the buildkite step editing UI to serve as a protected source, defining this plugin in your `.buildkite/` directory will defeat the purpose as it could simply be removed.
 See example below.

 ## Example